emanueljcc/react-share-states-between-tabs/README.md

 </p>

 ## Description
-Library for share persistent state between tabs without redux using a custom hook
+Library for share persistent state between tabs or windows without redux using a custom hook

 ## Install